brandur/sorg/content/fragments/mongo-partitioning.md

 Here I didn't have an integer key that I could use, but I did have a suitable string key in the form of each object's ID which looks like `idr_12345`.
-That's fine though, because the ID is unique enough to be an adequate modulo candidate; all we have to do is hash its value and convert some of the resulting bytes to an integer that we can modulo on.
+That's fine though, because the ID is unique and makes a fine modulo candidate;
+all we have to do is hash its value and convert some of the resulting bytes to an integer.

 Unfortunately, you can't cast in a MongoDB query.
 The best you can do is fall back to JavaScript: